ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 source addressing information in the request it forwards.

-Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests and responses.
+Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests and Responses.
 However, the relay can only refuse to forward messages, it cannot inspect or modify the contents of Encapsulated Requests or responses.